 Creatine

-Creatine is another common ingredient found in some different pre-workout supplements and energy drinks because it has been shown to hasten muscle recovery and prevent muscle injury during intense workouts [4].
+According to the National Institute of health, creatine, found in pre-workout supplements and energy drinks, has been shown to hasten muscle recovery and prevent muscle injury during intense workouts [4].

-Furthermore, research indicates that creatine supplementation can help improve body composition by increasing training capacity and promoting faster lean muscle mass gain from workouts [5].
+Furthermore, research from the same institute indicates that creatine supplementation can help improve body composition by promoting faster lean muscle mass gain from workouts [5].

 Beta-Alanine

-Sports supplements containing the amino acid beta-alanine can help improve workout performance by delaying muscle fatigue and increasing exercise capacity [6].
+Research from the National Institute of Health suggests that sports supplements containing beta-alanine can enhance workout performance by delaying muscle fatigue and increasing exercise capacity [6].

-Furthermore, it contains antioxidant properties that boost immunity and overall health, leading to improved physical and mental performance [7].
+Additionally, a PubMed study indicates that beta-alanine has antioxidant properties that enhance immunity and overall health, resulting in improved physical and mental performance [7].

-Supplements based on branched-chain amino acids are a common supplement ingredient that has been shown to speed up muscle growth and the rate at which muscles heal after training [8].
+According to a review from PubMed, BCAA supplements have been shown to speed up muscle growth and the rate at which muscles heal after training [8].

 “The three BCAAs are of interest to researchers because of their potential to reduce muscle tissue breakdown and improve post-exercise recovery.”